 Additional indicators that someone may be using heroin, or currently under the influence of heroin, are feelings of heaviness and difficulty moving with surety, disorganized or confused thinking, general disorientation, difficulty or inability to make coherent decisions, and memory loss.

-There are also indications that someone who is abusing heroin is experiencing their heroin wearing off.
+There are also indications that someone abusing heroin is experiencing their heroin wearing off.
 If they suddenly feel muscle pains or aches, begin getting chills while also sweating, get nauseous or vomit, be unable to sleep, feel nervous, or feel itchy.

 Getting Help for Symptoms of a Heroin Overdose